microsoft/terminal/doc/specs/#1595 - Suggestions UI/Tasks.md

 Terminal window. (unless of course, `-w` was manually provided on the commandline).
 When run with other subcommands, then the action will just be ran in the same window as all the other subcommands.

+> [!NOTE] In other team discussions, we've considered initially merging this
+> subcommand as `x-save`, where `x-` implies "experimental".
+We may want to use
+> that to merge [TODO!](erics/pr/here) while we wait for this spec to be
+> approved.

 ### UI/UX Design